apple/GCGC/src/notebooks/README.md

 # Notebooks

-> If this is your first time using a Jupyter notebook for python3, use the following two tutorials.
+> If this is your first time using a Jupyter notebook for python3, use the following two [tutorials](../../tutorials)
 > 1. introduction_to_notebooks.ipynb
 > 2. python3_pandas_plotting.ipynb